 Why No-Code Platforms Can't Compete Anymore

 Drag-and-drop app builder with visual workflows.
-Good for simple CRUD apps and MVPs.
+Good for simple CRUD apps and others.
 Hits performance walls at scale.

 Solid entry point, but you'll outgrow it fast.